opengate-io/service-advisor/README.md

-# opengate
+# service-advisor
-The essential components that make OpenGate platform go live
+The essential components that make OpenGate platform discoverable